Posted on Nov 20, 2019 in Employment by Amy Jones

 Overall, employers should ensure their HR policies covering internet use, holidays and sickness absence are up-to-date and properly communicated, together with consequences of not adhering to them, to their staff.
 Employers should also adhere to their policies and apply them consistently.
 There is no point in having a policy if it is not fit for purpose and is not used in reality.

-If you would like more information on dealing with employee issues please contact Amy Jones on the details below.
+If you would like more information on dealing with employee issues please contact Amy Jones or Alex Dawson on the details below.

 Receive the latest news, legal updates and event information straight to your inboxStay Updated